Kemarin ini sempat ngobrol2 sama om Polar dan om Is tentang

 base camps and other targets.

-variant carries and deploys the among the largest conventional bombs in the
+[You must be registered and logged in to see this link.] variant carries and deploys the among the largest conventional

 Ordnance Air Blast bomb, also known as the MOAB.
 Daisy Cutters were